deepakg202/ColorRecognizerApp/README.md

 - Clone the repo and `cd` into the directory.
 - Create a `venv` by running `python3 -m venv ./venv`
 - Activate virtual env by running `source ./venv/bin/activate`
-- Run `pip3 install -r requirements.txt`
+- Run `pip3 install -Ur requirements.txt`
 - Run `python3 src`

 ## For using Mobile Camera (Android Devices)